-(a) as a first offender, to imprisonment for a term not exceeding one year or a fine not exceeding N1,000,000; and
+(a) as a first offender, to a fine of at least N1,000,000 or imprisonment for a term of at least one year; and

-(b) in the event of such person having been previously convicted under this section, he is liable to imprisonment for a term not exceeding two years or a fine of N2,000,000 or both.
+(b) in the event of such person having been previously convicted under this section, he is liable to fine of at least N2,000,000 or imprisonment for a term of at least two years or both.

-PART XII General provisions
+PART XI — GENERAL PROVISIONS

-48. Collection of fees
+Collection of fees.

-Notwithstanding any other provision of this Act, the Registrar shall collect fees from the applicant or any other person filling a document or requesting access of administrative action under this Act, for each application, extension, filling, inquiry or other administrative process or service.
+48. Notwithstanding any other provision of this Act, the Registrar shall collect fees from the applicant or any other person filling a document or requesting access of administrative action under this Act, for each application, extension, filing, inquiry or other administrative process or service.

-49. Confidentiality and Disclosure
+Confidentiality and disclosure.

-(1) The contents of any license or assignment shall be confidential unless both parties agreed to permit access to a third party and only to the extent of the permission so granted.
+49. (1) The contents of any license or assignment shall be confidential unless both parties agreed to permit access to a third party and only to the extent of the permission so granted.